 Neuroscience was implemented as a new interdisciplinary major in 1999, replacing the Psychobiology Program and providing a strong foundation in neuroscience and related courses.

 Our students benefit from small classes and investigative labs in their introductory and advanced courses.

 Our majors graduate with a liberal arts background and a strong foundation in neuroscience which allows them to proceed to medical school or attend top-ranked graduate neuroscience, cognitive science, and psychology Ph.D. programs, including Columbia, Duke, Harvard, MIT, Northwestern, UC Berkeley, UCLA, UC San Diego, UCSF, UMass Medical School, Univ.
 Of Cincinnati, and UT Southwestern.

-The best proof of the success of the Neuroscience Program:
+The best proof of the success of the Neuroscience Department:

 - 60 percent of our graduates proceed to medical school;

 - 20 percent of our graduates continue on with graduate work in neuroscience, psychology, or neuropsychology;